DZeman23/COMOL-1-The-COBOL-Wavetable-Synthesizer/README.md

 2. Update the filter from a static to a dynamic time variant style.
 3. Write a Mainframe compliant version of the code.
 4. Expand the sample bank with all the waveforms from the original JD800.
 5. Find a way to 'batch' generate 4 or more outputs to better match the 4 voices of the JD800.
+6. Implement basic JD800 style FX.